NICHQ 25th ANNIVERSARY

 Learn more about this project

-Community-Centered Hospitals Initiative (CCHI)
+Community-Centered Hospital Initiative (CCHI)

 The Community-Centered Hospital Initiative (CCHI) aims to address the stark and persistent disparities in the health outcomes of mothers, birthing people, and infants by strengthening collaboration and power-sharing between communities and hospitals.